Akhil-Sharma-26/sync-spoon/README.md

-## Testcases:
-1. Filter feedback date testcase.
-2. Feedback data filter is not working

-# something:
-1. Holidays upload from the admin dashboard. *DONE*
-2. csv data duplicate entry bug. *CAN'T RESOLVE*
-3. insert breakfast data to menu table. *DONE*
-4. feedback needs all fields full *DONE*
-5. if no data in menu, then show a message that no data is there. *DONE*
-6. Hero Page. *DONE*
-7. Style holiday Page. *DONE
-8. The /see-menu bug.

 # To self Host:
+- The following commands are tested on my fedora machine.
+> You need to disable your firewall for some period of time.
+You can use the command: `sudo systemctl stop firewalld`.
-You need cloudflared and ngrok setup in your pc.
+- You need **cloudflared** setup in your pc.
-1. Go to the server folder and run:  `cloudflared tunnel --url http://localhost:7231 --protocol http2`
+1. Go to the server folder and run:  `cloudflared tunnel --url http://localhost:7231 --protocol http2`.
+Then go to to `api.ts` in client folder and Change the baseUrl to the newly generated url.
-2. Go to flask folder and run: `./ngrok http 5000`
+2. Go to flask folder and run: `cloudflared tunnel --url http://localhost:5000 --protocol http2`.
+Then go to the `ReportGeneration` and `MenuSuggestion` Pages and change the api call URL to the new URL.
 3. client is hosted on vercel.